petermarshall878/dev-fundamentals/HackerYou.md

 }
 ```

+### Similarly, to add a new picture, say at position 3, you need to copy all elements from position 3 onwards over one

-What if we wanted to avoid all of this copying over?
+## What if we wanted to avoid all of this copying over?
 The reason elements in an array need to be side-by-side, is because we don't have any other property or field to tell us where the next element is.
 If we pair the data with an additional property called 'next'...

-Let's define our node
+### Let's define our node

 ```javascript
 function Node(data) {